TD Securities lifts Cameco Corporation [CCJ] price estimate. Who else is bullish?

 TD Securities have made an estimate for Cameco Corporation shares, keeping their opinion on the stock as Buy, with their previous recommendation back on September 28, 2021.
 The new note on the price target was released on September 03, 2021, representing the official price target for Cameco Corporation stock.

-Cameco Corporation [CCJ] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 0.79.
-With this latest performance, CCJ shares gained by 28.07% in over the last four-week period, additionally plugging by 55.36% over the last 6 months – not to mention a rise of 179.77% in the past year of trading.
+Cameco Corporation [CCJ] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -5.13.
+With this latest performance, CCJ shares gained by 13.70% in over the last four-week period, additionally plugging by 38.28% over the last 6 months – not to mention a rise of 164.35% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Cameco Corporation [CCJ] shares currently have an operating margin of -5.11 and a Gross Margin at +3.18.
 Cameco Corporation’s Net Margin is presently recorded at -2.95.